Best Sewing Machines for Beginners – Easiest to Use Starter Models

 - 6 heirloom stitches

-Just the right range and distribution of stitching types.
+The Brother CS6000i has just the right range and distribution of stitching types.

 Additional convenience for a new sewer that comes along with a computerized sewing machine:

 - Automatic needle threading

 - Programmable sewing speed (max speed is 850 SPM)

 - Automatic buttonhole sewing

 - Automatic thread cutting

 - Small LCD display for cycling through all the stitches and styles.

 Accessories are extremely generous as it comes with 9 presser feet, of which you will find most useful the walking foot and the quilting foot.
 The former caters to heavy fabrics, and the latter one is for quilts.

 Another noteworthy inclusion is the detachable extension table, which gives you additional clue for Brother CS6000i’s extended use case – quilting, big projects, and heavier fabrics.
 Without a doubt, Brother CS6000i deserves the title as the best beginner overall model of sewing machine.